Chiltern Hills: Economic use

 The hills have been used for their natural resources for millennia.
 The chalk has been quarried for the manufacture of cement, and flint for local building material.
 Beechwoods supplied furniture makers with quality hardwood.
 The area was once (and still is to a lesser degree) renowned for its chair-making industry, centred on the towns of Chesham and High Wycombe (the nickname of Wycombe Wanderers Football Club is the Chairboys).

-Water was and remains a scarce resource in the Chiltern Hills.
+Water was and remains a scarce resource in the Chilterns.
 Historically it was drawn from the aquifer via ponds, deep wells, occasional springs or bournes and chalk streams and rivers.
-Today the chalk aquifer is exploited via a network of pumping stations to provide a public supply for domestic consumption, agriculture and business uses, both within and well-beyond the Chiltern Hills area.
-Rivers such as the River Chess directly supply watercress beds.
-Over-exploitation has possibly led to the disappearance of some streams over at least long periods.
+The River Chess directly supplies watercress beds.
+Today the chalk aquifer is exploited via a network of pumping stations to provide a public supply for domestic consumption, agriculture and business uses, both within and well-beyond the Chilterns area.
+Over-exploitation has possibly led to the disappearance of some streams over long periods.

 In a region without building stone, local clay provided the raw materials for brick manufacture.
 Timber and flint were also used for construction.

 Mediaeval strip parishes reflected the diversity of land from clay farmland, through wooded slopes to downland.
 Their boundaries were often drawn to include a section of each type of land, resulting in an irregular county boundary.
 These have tended to be smoothed out by successive reorganisations.

 As people have come to appreciate the open country, the area has become a visitor destination and the National Trust has acquired land to preserve its character, for example at Ashridge, near Tring.
 In places, with the reduction of sheep grazing, action has been taken to maintain open downland by suppressing the natural growth of scrub and birch woodland.
 In the 1920s and 1930s, the Youth Hostels Association established several youth hostels for people visiting the hills.

 The hills have been used as a location for telecommunication relay stations such as Stokenchurch BT Tower and that at Zouches Farm.

 Protection

-The Chiltern Hills is an Area of Outstanding Natural Beauty (AONB) and so enjoys special protection from major developments, which should not take place in such areas except in exceptional circumstances.
+The Chilterns are an Area of Outstanding Natural Beauty (AONB) and so enjoys special protection from major developments, which should not take place in such areas except in exceptional circumstances.
 This protection applies to major development proposals that raise issues of national significance.
 In 2000 the government confirmed that the landscape qualities of AONBs are equivalent to those of National Parks, and that the protection given to both types of area by the land use planning system should also be equivalent.